 3. Connect WAN Cable

-Connect the DSL or Cable modem to the WAN port on the Wireless Router.
+Connect the DSL or Cable modem to the WAN port on the Wireless Broadband router.
 Use the cable supplied with your DSL/Cable modem.
 If no cable was supplied, use a standard cable.

 4. Power Up